vasil-sarandev/Knowledge-base/languages/structured-query-language.md

 ---
 ## SQL Constraints

-SQL constraints are used to specify rules for the data in a table.
+SQL constraints are used to specify rules for the data in a table and to ensure data integrity.

 Constraints are used to limit the type of data that can go into a table.
 This ensures the accuracy and reliability of the data in the table.
 If there is any violation between the constraint and the data action, the action is aborted.